MvdSman/mvdsman.github.io/_posts/blog/2018-03-19-Simple pairwise alignment.md

   </div>
 </details>

 This concludes all the necessary code for this script.
 The choice to export your files and time the execution duration is yours and the code for this is easily rewritten/deleted!
+This script can only be used for pairwise alignments, but stay tuned for an adaption of this script for a Multiple Sequence Alignment (MSA)!